Introduction

 Our Harden-Runner solution flagged this issue when an unexpected endpoint appeared in the workflow’s network traffic.
 This anomaly was caught by Harden-Runner’s behavior-monitoring capability.

 The compromised Action now executes a malicious Python script that dumps CI/CD secrets from the Runner Worker process.
-Most of the existing Action release tags have been updated to refer to the malicious commit mentioned below.
+Most of the existing Action release tags have been updated to refer to the malicious commit mentioned below (@stevebeattie notified us about these compromised tags).
 Note: All these tags now point to the same malicious commit hash:0e58ed8671d6b60d0890c21b07f8835ace038e67

 , indicating the retroactive compromise of multiple versions.”